How are we paid?

 A: All of our fees are fixed and agreed with you in advance of any work being carried out on your behalf.
-In most cases this has the effect of significantly reducing the cost of your financial plans over the long term.
+In most cases this has the effect of significantly reducing the cost of your Inheritance tax plans over the long term.

 We are paid in the following ways: